alipex/box64-builds/README.md

 > [!CAUTION]
 > This is a work-in-progress.
 No actual releases exist at this point in time.

-Here you can find various versions of box64 that are automatically built upon a new release or commit to the [ptitSeb/box64](https://github.com/ptitSeb/box64) repository.
+Here you can find various versions of box64 that are automatically built every 2 weeks if a new release is found.

 ## Details regarding releases